borisdayma/char-RNN/README.md

 The following files are present:

-- `notebook.ipynb` is a Jupyter Notebook use to prototype our solution ;
+- `notebook.ipynb` is a Jupyter Notebook used to prototype our solution ;
-- `train.py` is a script to run several experiments and log them on W&B.
+- `train.py` is a script to run several experiments and log them on [Weighs & Biases](https://www.wandb.com/).

+## Results

-See my results:
+See my results and conclusions:

 - [W&B report](https://beta.wandb.ai/borisd13/char-RNN/reports?view=borisd13%2FReport)
 - [W&B runs](https://beta.wandb.ai/borisd13/char-RNN?workspace=user-borisd13and)